one-step-behind/photopainter-cropper-converter/README.md

 ## Samples and Outputs included

 - Example **input** photo and **outputs** from this tool (JPG 800×480) are available in `sample` folder.
-- For convenience, this repository also includes **BMP files** created with Waveshare’s converter in `sample/cropped_landscape/pic/device` folder, so testers can copy them directly to the device.
+- For convenience, this repository also includes **BMP files** created with this converter in `sample/cropped_landscape/dithered/device/acep` folder, so testers can copy them directly to the device.

 ## Device SD Card layout

 - Create a folder named `pic` at the **root** of the SD card.
-- Copy all **24-bit BMP** files into this `pic` folder.
+- Copy all **24-bit BMP** files from your desired target device folder into this `pic` folder.
 - Stock firmware expects fewer than ~100 images in `pic`.
 - I personally use a **custom firmware** (not mine) by `@tcellerier` that supports **up to 2000 photos**.